oitcode/samarium/README.md

 ### Module configuration

-The application uses a modular architecture where features are organized into separate modules.
-Each module can be enabled or disabled through the configuration file.
+Modules can be enabled or disabled through the configuration file.

 #### Configuration Location

-Module settings are stored in config/app.php using an associative array with boolean values:
+Module settings are stored in `config/app.php` using an associative array with boolean values:

 ```
 'modules' => [
     'dashboard' => true,
     'product'   => true,
     'shop'      => true,
     // Additional modules...
     'analytics' => false,  // Disabled module
 ],